kennythedesigner/kennythedesigner/README.md

 Hi 👋 My name is Kennedi Cosma
 ==============================

-UX Engineer and Graphic Designer
+UX Engineer and AI Product Designer
 --------------------------------

 Hey there!
 My name is Kennedi (but I also go by Ken).
 I am a novice web developer and have been within the UX space for about 3 years now.
 I enjoy front end development, designing, and watching DC Animated shows, Anime, and the NBA.